 List – 22 Marketplaces Where You Can Buy and Sell Patents

 Sara is not alone.
-There are hundreds of patent owners, who face the similar dilemma, every time they are looking forward to sell their patents.
-They are not sure whether listing on the marketplace they initially came across is the right decision or not.
-Moreover, it is frustrating to read through the website of every marketplace the search query returns, analyze the pros and cons, and finalize one where they could list their patents, in hopes that it would sell soon in near future.
+There are hundreds of patent owners, who face a similar dilemma, every time they are looking forward to selling their patents.
+They are not sure whether listing on the marketplace, they initially came across is the right decision or not.
+Moreover, it is frustrating to read through the website of every marketplace, analyze the pros and cons, and finalize one where they could list their patents, in hopes that it would sell soon in near future.

-Monetizing the patent portfolio is not the only trouble in IP world.
-Whether it’s about expanding patent portfolio in a domain or acquiring patents for defensive purposes to operate freely, it is common knowledge that patents listed on marketplaces can be acquired for cheaper when compared to reaching out to patent owners individually, who could inflate prices, if they figure the buyer is a large entity.
+Monetizing the patent portfolio is not the only trouble in the IP world.
+Whether it’s about expanding patent portfolio in a domain or acquiring patents for defensive purposes to operate freely, it is common knowledge that patents listed on marketplaces can be acquired for a cheaper price as compared to reaching out to patent owners individually, who would inflate prices, if they figure the buyer is a large entity.

-But, there’s still a question left that should be answered.
-Before selling your patent, how will you figure out the real value of your patent?
+Editor’s Note: Before selling your patent, how do you figure the real value of your patent?
 Are you sure you’re not handing over the priceless gems of your patent portfolio for pennies?
 Confused?
 Read this – Are You Throwing Away Your Million Dollar Patents?